 This tutorial will show you how to enable the hidden Windows 10 Dark Theme by editing the Windows Registry.
 We all love the way with which Microsoft designed Windows 10.
 They have given preference to users and implement all those features which users are fond of.
 Windows 10 comes with lots of personalization options and by some small tweaks you can make it more familiar to yourself.

-UPDATE: You can now turn on Dark Theme in Windows 10 via Settings easily.
+UPDATE: You can now Enable Dark Mode in Windows 10 via Settings easily.

 Microsoft has used very appealing and decent colors in the apps provided by default in this operating system.
 In case of native apps like Settings, Microsoft Edge etc., there is light-grey colored theme in these apps.
 Here is the theme preview: